 Having a juggernaut roster is fun, but a dynasty league won’t survive if the bad teams have no real opportunity to turn it around.
 With deeper starting lineups, managers have more maneuverability in terms of constructing their rosters, which promotes more transactions.

-The more starting roster spots you add, the greater the benefit of having a complete roster.
+As you add more starting roster spots, the skill of compiling a deep team is allowed to shine.
 The top 3-4 players on each team may average a similar number of fantasy points per game, but if you have more starter-worthy players while your opponents are starting replacement-level guys, that’s where you get rewarded with an edge.

 It’s equally problematic to have only the top players in lineups as it is if you have everyone starting a bunch of real-life WR4s and RB3s.
 I’ve found that lineups allowing anywhere from 6-9 RBs/WRs are the sweet spot.

-Every league should be some form of points-per-reception format.
+Every league should have some form of points-per-reception format.
 I prefer half-PPR, but full-PPR is fine as well.
-As long as your dynasty fantasy football setup isn’t non-PPR, you’re all good.
+As long as your dynasty fantasy setup isn’t non-PPR, you’re all good.
 With the NFL being a passing league, it’s just no longer viable to play non-PPR.
+If you’re a non-PPR truther, I’m not sorry.

 Tiered PPR adjusts the points per reception to account for the length of the reception.
 It’s designed to reward players for productive plays.